Auto Industry Bailout

 In 1953, former General Motors President Charles Wilson said, "What's good for our country was good for General Motors, and vice versa."
 GM sales hit a peak of 17.296 million vehicles in September 2005.
 But, as gas prices soared, GM's sales plummeted.

 By 2007, Americans found Wilson’s statement was no longer true.
 That's the year Toyota beat GM to become the world’s leading automaker.
-It did so by supplying and meeting global demand for smaller cars.
+It did so by meeting global demand for smaller cars.
 While Toyota was building plants in the United States, GM was closing them.
-Instead of changing, it offered zero percent financing to sell SUVs and other large vehicles.
+Instead of changing, GM offered zero percent financing to sell SUVs and other large vehicles.

 On June 1, 2009, GM entered bankruptcy.
 It had $82 billion in assets and $172.8 billion in liabilities.
 That month, sales hit their low point of 9.545 million cars and trucks.